Updated May 2025 (Originally published December 2017)

 Where to Shop

-The town’s art hub is the Fuller Lodge Art Center, set in a former Los Alamos Ranch School building and features changing exhibits throughout the year, from pastels to quilts.
+The town’s art hub is Fuller Lodge Art Center, set in a former Los Alamos Ranch School building, and features changing exhibits throughout the year, from pastels to quilts.
 The gallery shop is a treasure trove of jewelry, scarves, notecards, and other items created by more than 100 local and regional artists.
 If you’re looking to pick up a piece of Southwestern fine art to take home, the Karen Wray Gallery is a short walk from the Bradbury Science Museum.

 Now that you have the inside scoop on Los Alamos, there’s much more to explore in the surrounding area.
 Whether you’re staying just one day or several, there are plenty of suggestions for what else to see at VisitLosAlamos.org.